 - What exactly am I giving priority to in my practice?

-The group will evolve as we meet, but the format will likely include sharing personal experiences of aging and how we find support in our practice.
-We may also decide to focus on a specific aspect of the Buddha’s teaching and work with it through meditation and/or journaling between meetings, sharing our experiences the following month.
+The group’s format includes sharing personal experiences of aging and how we find support in our practice.
+We also focus on a specific aspect of the Buddha’s teaching and work with it through meditation and/or journaling between meetings, sharing our experiences the following month.
 Since our life is our practice, there are innumerable lines of inquiry to pursue.